Algueron/openstack-home/README.md

 ### Prerequisites for all machines

-- Setup Ubuntu Jammy 22.04 on all hosts
+- Setup Ubuntu Noble 24.04 on all hosts
 - Create a user with passwordless sudo on all machines
 ````bash
 echo "$USER ALL=(ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/$USER